EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 the satellite states at the propagated time-steps.

 The first four rows contain general information, with the second row containing the mission epoch in Julian Day UT1.
 The time in the state data is referenced to this epoch.
+The third row contains the time-step size in seconds.
 The fifth row contains the columns headers and the sixth row onwards contains the corresponding data.
 Description of the data is given below:

 .. csv-table:: State data description
    :header: Column, Data type, Units, Description
    :widths: 10,10,5,40

-   Time[s], float, seconds, Time referenced to the epoch.
+   TimeIndex, int, , Time-index
    X[km], float, kilometers, X component of Satellite position in ECI-equatorial frame Y[km], float, kilometers, Y component of Satellite position in ECI-equatorial frame Z[km], float, kilometers, Z component of Satellite position in ECI-equatorial frame